 Glucosinolates are sulphur-containing glucosides, biologically active and found in cruciferous vegetables (e.g. broccoli, kale, and cabbage).
-Glucosinolates are classified as antinutrients as they can prevent the absorption of iodine.
-This can interfere with thyroid function (which can result in the development of goiter and other associated problems), the people most susceptible to their antinutrient properties are those with iodine deficiency or hypothyroidism.
-Whilst this might seem to be a reason to avoid glucosinolates, there is evidence to suggest that they have chemopreventive properties due to their role in the formation of isothiocyanate as part of a defense mechanism in cruciferous vegetables.
+They are classified as antinutrients as they can prevent the absorption of iodine.
+This can interfere with thyroid function which can result in the development of goiter and other associated problems.
+The people most susceptible to their antinutrient properties are those with iodine deficiency or hypothyroidism.
+Whilst this might seem to be a reason to avoid glucosinolates, evidence suggests that they have chemopreventive properties.
+This is due to their role in the formation of isothiocyanate as part of a defense mechanism in cruciferous vegetables.

 Oxalate is derived from either endogenous or exogenous sources; commonly found in many foods and as an end product of metabolism.
 The highest sources of oxalate in our diets are nuts, especially almonds, and various vegetables (such as spinach and rhubarb).
 Oxalates are known as antinutrients because they bind to calcium during digestion, preventing it from being absorbed.
 For example, research suggests that only approximately 25% of the calcium in rhubarb is absorbed due to this.
-For sensitive individuals, diets high in oxalate can also contribute to the formation of calcium oxalate crystals (as these crystals increase in number, they stick to one another to eventually form kidney stones) and other health problems.
-Therefore, those who tend to form kidney stones may benefit from reducing consumption of foods high in oxalate, however, healthy individuals do not need to avoid them.
+For sensitive individuals, diets high in oxalate can also contribute to the formation of calcium oxalate crystals and other health problems.
+Therefore, those who tend to form kidney stones may benefit from reducing consumption of foods high in oxalate.
+However, healthy individuals do not need to avoid them.

 Phytates (phytic acid)

 Phytates are the main storage form of phosphorus in whole grains, seeds, legumes, and some nuts.
-Phytates are thought of as antinutrients because they decrease the absorption of iron, zinc, magnesium, and calcium and can, therefore, promote mineral deficiencies.
-Phytate has also been shown to have several health benefits such as being protective against kidney stones and cancer through inhibiting calcium salt crystallisation and evidence suggesting they induce apoptosis, therefore, potentially having a potent antioxidant function.
+They are thought of as antinutrients because they decrease the absorption of iron, zinc, magnesium, and calcium and can, therefore, promote mineral deficiencies.
+Also, they have been shown to have several health benefits.
+These include being protective against kidney stones and cancer through inhibiting calcium salt crystallisation.
+Also evidence suggesting they induce apoptosis, therefore, potentially having a potent antioxidant function.
 Research has also suggested that phytates have beneficial effects on lowering blood glucose and lipids.

-Whilst it is not exactly known how much nutrient loss occurs due to antinutrients, especially as some people are more sensitive than others, there are a few methods that can be used to help remove/deactivate them in plant foods.
+Whilst it is not exactly known how much nutrient loss occurs due to antinutrients, there are a few methods that can be used to help remove/deactivate them in plant foods.
 The most common is cooking and/or preparation including boiling, soaking, sprouting, and fermentation.
-This is due to many of them being water-soluble or degrading with heat, hence this is one of the reasons why you can eat cooked beans for example, and not those that are raw.
+This is due to many of them being water-soluble or degrading with heat.
+Hence this is one of the reasons why you can eat cooked beans for example, and not those that are raw.
 Sourdough is also a good example as the live bacteria which is used in the process effectively degrades the antinutrients in the grains.

 Another method to reduce the antinutrient properties in plant foods is to eat a variety of different nutrients/foods daily, whilst avoiding eating a large amount of a single food at one meal time.
 This can help reduce loses in nutrient absorption caused by the compounds listed above.

-As well as these methods to reduce antinutrients in plant foods, there is also now the possibility to reduce (and if not eliminate) antinutrients using genetic engineering.
+As well as these methods to reduce antinutrients in plant foods, there is also now the possibility to reduce antinutrients using genetic engineering.
 An example of this is reducing phytic acid and enhancing micronutrient bioavailability in grains.
 As previously mentioned, whilst this isn’t necessary in the Western world – this may be a future solution for those in developing countries with micronutrient malnutrition.

-It is not known how many nutrients are lost due to antinutrients as other factors including individual metabolism, cooking methods and preparation will alter the nutrient availability and absorption.
-Many antinutrients can be removed, deactivated or minimised by preparation and cooking methods, it is only those who are at high risk of diseases related to nutrient deficiency (such as osteoporosis) who may wish to consider food choices to avoid the potential effects of consuming certain antinutrients.
-Remember, there are a lot of misconceptions around antinutrients, with many having beneficial effects on overall health, so avoiding them completely is not recommended.
+It is not known how many nutrients are lost due to antinutrients as other factors including individual metabolism.
+Cooking methods and preparation will alter the nutrient availability and absorption.
+Many antinutrients can be removed, deactivated or minimised by preparation and cooking methods.
+It is only those who are at high risk of diseases related to nutrient deficiency (such as osteoporosis) who may wish to consider food choices. there are a lot of misconceptions around antinutrients.
+Many having beneficial effects on overall health, so avoiding them completely is not recommended.